bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ```

 Now we run the [`simulate`](@ref) command.
 Note that the first time we run a
-function in Julia, it takes a bit longer due to compilation time.
+function in Julia it takes a bit longer due to compilation time.
 In this case,
-it takes much longer, because the model is very large and each and every
+it takes much longer because the model is very large and each and every equation
-equation gets compiled, together with its automatic derivative.
+gets compiled together with its automatic derivative.

 ```@repl frbus
 sol_0 = @time simulate(m, ed_0, p_0; verbose=true, tol=1e-12);
 @test sol_0[m.variables] ≈ ed[m.variables]
 ```

-The compilation is done once and reused every call after that.
-So the second
+The compilation is done once and the compiled code is used in every call after
-call to [`simulate`](@ref) is much, much faster.
+that.
+So the second call to [`simulate`](@ref) is much, much faster.

 ```@repl frbus
 sol_0 = @time simulate(m, ed_0, p_0; verbose=true, tol=1e-12);